-"For God has not given us a spirit of fear, but of power and of love and of a sound mind."
+1:7 "For God has not given us a spirit of fear, but of power and of love and of a sound mind."
 If the Spirit of Jesus courses through your spiritual veins, He'll drive out fear with a supply of power, and love, and wisdom.

 Some folks fear failure...
-Don't be overcome.
-God's Spirit gives His people power to succeed.
-The Greek term for "power" is "dunamis" or "dynamite."
-The Holy Spirit is a source of boldness and spiritual dynamic.
+Yet God's Spirit gives His people power to succeed.
+The Greek term for 1:7 "power" is "dunamis" or "dynamite."
+The Holy Spirit is a source of boldness and spiritual dynamic that overcomes.

-Other folks fear people...
+Other folks fear people..
 Yet the Spirit counters this fear with love.
 Perfect love casts out fear.
 What Jesus did for mankind overshadows what man can do to us.